svetlozardraganov/chaos-installer/README.md

 # chaos-installer
-Complete automation tool for installing/uninstalling Chaos products with support for:
+Complete automation software for installing/uninstalling Chaos products with support for:
 * All Chaos products
 * All Operating Systems Windows, Linux, and MacOS.
 * All installation types (Official, Nightly, ZIP/Arbitrary)
 * Product Uninstallation
 * License Listener
+* Settings

 # Overview
 QA and Support engeneers daily tasks require multiple installations/uninstallations of various versions of the products.
 This althought simple task requires some efforts from the team-members and also causes inconviniences.
 The main idea of the tool as to optimize/automate the process of downloading and installing the software and make it much more plesant for the engeneer.